‘The Blood Is at the Doorstep’: Film Review | SXSW 2017

 Ljung’s clear-eyed film finds hope within terrible circumstances, and strength within heartbreak.
 Given the continued unfortunate timeliness of the subject, the doc would certainly find an audience in a wider platform beyond the fest circuit.

 At the center of the film are Hamilton’s older brother Nate, aka Junior, and their mother, Maria Hamilton, both of whom have stepped into the unasked-for spotlight as activists.
 Nate is a genial roofer who co-founded the Coalition for Justice; Maria, after being so overwhelmed by grief that she could barely function, reached out to other mothers who lost their sons in police shootings, founding Mothers for Justice United.
-The film is there as she and the other women gather in her front room over tea and pastries, sharing their sorrow and bolstering each other’s strength.
+The filmmakers are there as she and the other women gather in her front room over tea and pastries, sharing their sorrow and bolstering each other’s strength.

 The doc clicks off the passing months after the killing, making painfully clear that on top of their loss, the family faced ongoing delays by the DA as to whether Manney would be charged.
 But the indignities started with another troubling delay: Hamilton’s family wasn’t notified of his death for at least nine hours.
 Speaking with Ljung, Hamilton’s eldest brother, Dameion Perkins, his outrage simmering beneath the composed surface, quotes the reason the cops gave for not contacting them sooner: “We thought you would’ve seen it on TV.”